So now it’s time to look at how to make money with your blog!

 Either way, it’s always worth checking affiliate programs out, because they have the potential to make you a lot of money.

-For example, on one of my previous blogs, I had an image on my sidebar which recommended a membership program which I had been a part of, had gone through it entirely and loved it!
+For example, on one of my previous blogs, I had an image on my sidebar which recommended a membership program that I had been a part of, had gone through it entirely and loved it!

 It helped me so much that I signed up to be an affiliate for the program via Clickbank (which is where the affiliate program was held).